CumulusNetworks/docs/content/guides/nvidia-air/Continuous-Integration.md

 {{<img src="/images/guides/nvidia-air/NetCI-ManualTest.png" width="300px">}}

-You can click and expand each stage to see more details of the results of each stage.
+You can click and expand each stage to see more details of the results.

 ## Repositories